CogStack/CogStack-NiFi/docs/deploy/workflows.md

 # Workflows

-Our custom Apache NiFi image comes with 4 example template workflows bundled that available in [user templates](https://github.com/CogStack/CogStack-NiFi/tree/master/nifi/user-templates) in `./nifi` directory.
+Our custom Apache NiFi image comes with 4 basic example template workflows bundled that available in [user templates](https://github.com/CogStack/CogStack-NiFi/tree/master/nifi/user-templates) in `./nifi` directory.
 These are:
 1. `OpenSearch_ingest_DB_to_ES` - performing ingestion of free-text notes from database to Elasticsearch, no pre-processing involved.
 2. `OpenSearch_ingest_DB_to_ES_OCR` - performing ingestion of raw notes in PDF format from database to Elasticsearch, OCR involved using Tika-service.